Private Eye Surgery

 What is the Macula?

 The retina functions as a fragile layer, similar to a sensitive film, gently enveloping the back of the eye.
 Inside this complex framework, a multitude of specialised cells work together seamlessly to enable sight.
-Particularly noteworthy, the macula, a profoundly important area situated within the retina, assumes the crucial role of perceiving vivid colours and intricate intricacies, allowing us to genuinely Savor the beauty of our surroundings.
+Particularly noteworthy, the macula, a profoundly important area situated within the retina, assumes the crucial role of perceiving vivid colours and intricate intricacies, allowing us to genuinely savour the beauty of our surroundings.

-What treatment is available?
+What Treatment is Available?

 The development of an unusual network of blood vessels heavily depends on a signalling molecule known as Vascular Endothelial Growth Factor (VEGF).
 This molecule is responsible for the persistent growth and leakage of these vessels.
 To address this issue, scientists have created specialised humanised antibodies called anti-VEGF agents.

 These agents are specifically designed to target VEGF and hinder its impact on the abnormal blood vessel network in individuals suffering from wet age-related macular degeneration (AMD).
 Consequently, the vessels stop leaking and expanding, effectively halting the progression of wet AMD.
 In order to treat wet macular degeneration, a technique called intravitreal therapy (IVT) is employed.

 This therapy involves the repeated administration of anti-VEGF agents through injections into the vitreous cavity, which is the primary hollow space located at the back of the eye.
 The main purpose of this process is to dry out the macula, a critical area affected by wet AMD, and mitigate its detrimental effects.

-Refractive Errors Private Eye Surgery
+Refractive Errors Eye Surgery

 What are refractive errors?